Is Your Child Being Investigated? You Have Questions. We Can Help.

 Our experienced juvenile lawyers have compiled answers to frequently asked questions about the juvenile Court process.
-The lawyers of Dearie, Fischer & Mathews hope this page can answer many of your questions about the legal terms you may be hearing in Juvenile Court.
+The lawyers of Dearie, Fischer & Martinson LLC hope this page can answer many of your questions about the legal terms you may be hearing in Juvenile Court.

 If your minor child is currently under investigation by police,